 We set sail early in the morning after a quick briefing at the Le Pirate restaurant in Labuan Bajo.

 Onboard the boat, we were first allocated our rooms – basic tent-style cabins with a double bed, and fabric walls that zipped open and closed to the ocean view outside.
-We dropped off our bags and settled into the communal living area underneath the cabins, and met the four other pairs on our tour (three separate couples and two friends), and relaxed while we made our way to our first stop – Rinca.
+After dropping off our bags, we settled into the communal living area underneath the cabins, and met the four other pairs on our tour (three couples and two friends), and relaxed on the deck while we made our way to our first stop – Rinca.

-Getting the chance to see Komodo dragons in their natural habitat was one of the main reasons we wanted to come, and our trek around Rinca did not disappoint.
-We spotted several dragons before we’d even set off on our walk around the island, which, like the rest of the stops we would come to make, was full of greenery and beauty.
+Getting the chance to see Komodo dragons in their natural habitat was one of the main reasons I wanted to come, and our trek around Rinca did not disappoint.
+We spotted several dragons before we’d even set off on our walk around the island, and just like the rest of the stops we would come to make, the place was beautiful and full of greenery.

 Read more here: